 Step 2 -Sear the roast.
 Over high heat, add 1-2 tablespoons of oil to a cast iron skillet (or whatever skillet you have on hand).
 Once the skillet is very hot, carefully add the pork roast and sear on each side for about 10-15 seconds until a nice crust forms.

-Step 3 – Transfer pork roast to a crockpot along with 1/4 cup apple cider vinegar and 1/4 cup water.
-Cook on high heat for 4 hours or on low heat for 8 hours.
+Step 3 - Transfer pork roast to a crockpot along with ¼ cup apple cider vinegar and ¼ cup water.
+Cook on low heat for 7-8 hours.
 When done, pork will be very tender and pull apart easily with a fork.

 Step 4: About 15 minutes before you are ready to eat the roast, make the balsamic glaze.
-Add 1/2 cup balsamic vinegar, 2 tbsp soy sauce, 2 tbsp brown sugar and 1 minced clove of garlic to a saucepan.
+Add ½ cup balsamic vinegar, 2 tablespoon soy sauce, 2 tablespoon brown sugar and 1 minced clove of garlic to a saucepan.
 Cook over medium-low heat until sauce thickens and turns into a glaze, stirring frequently, about 10-15 minutes.